panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2020-06-17-PMC/2020-06-17-PMC_Summary.md

 The reviewer noted that WP8 progress was not as impressive.

 Thomas pointed out that WP8 is delivering as per the proposal and grant agreement, therefore he doesn't fully understand this feedback.
-Hans said that he doesn't know what were the expectations, Ornela suggested that maybe was the lack of new/extra development on the training site and Rudolf especulated that maybe the comments were due to the technology used in the e-learning platform, which is not as modern as the technologies used in other WPs.
+Hans said that he doesn't know what were the expectations, Ornela suggested that maybe was the lack of new/extra development on the training site and Rudolf speculated that maybe the comments were due to the technology used in the e-learning platform, which is not as modern as the technologies used in other WPs.
 Roberto agreed with Rudolf and Andy pointed out that in her role as teacher she may have been able to be more critic in this WP.

 It was agreed that Thomas will amend the text for the periodic report over the next week.
 There wasn't consensus on whether come back to our reviewer to ask for more specific feedback/ clarifications. https://drive.google.com/file/d/1ITpI3mAQ4FR454obS2D8gveL1mA5wEz7/view?usp=sharing